 A bus stop can be found just 1 minute' walk from the apartment offering speedy connections to the nearby historic town of Sirmione.
 The popular amusement parks of Gardaland and Caneva are within 20 minutes of the apartment by car.
 Peschiera del Garda Train Station is just 8km from the apartment offering connections further afield.

 It's ideal for couples of friends of family with kids.

 1) The rooms are all furnished with quality furniture and accessories.
 Any damage to furniture or equipment, must be paid by the customer at the time of departure.

-3) We are not liable for any theft or damage of items left in the apartment;
+3) We are not liable for any theft or damage of belongings left in the apartment;

 4) No pets allowed;